DMTF/Redfish-Mockup-Creator/README.md

 For every resource found, it will create an "index.json" file in the output directory.
 If the *Headers* argument is specified, it will save the response headers for each resource in a "headers.json" file.
 If the *Time* argument is specified, it will save the time elapsed for each resource in a "time.json" file.

+Some implementations use URIs that contain characters that are disallowed in Windows folder names.
+The tool attempts to discover the OS to determine if these characters should be replaced by underscore characters.
+However, in some situations, such as a Docker container running under Windows, it's not possible for the tool to detect this condition.
+The *forcefolderrename* argument can be used in these cases to perform this replacement regardless of the detected OS.

 ## Docker container example